benhall-7/paracobNET/README.md

 # prcEditor

-WPF Graphical User Interface for editing param files using a TreeView -> DataGrid format.
-To build requires .NET Framework 4.6.1.
-To run, just select the .exe (Windows only).
+WPF Graphical User Interface for editing param files using a TreeView -> DataGrid format (Windows only).
+To build requires .NET Framework 4.6.1

 To load labels, place the label file in the same directory as the application.
 To open a selected struct or array, press the "Enter" key while the TreeView item is selected.
 Note, the DataGrid is populated only with "value-type" params, meaning it does not show embedded arrays or structs.
-This are still visible on the TreeView
+These are still visible in the TreeView sub-nodes

-# ParamCLI
+## ParamCLI

 This projects is in progress.
 If you would like to build it on your own, it requires .NET Core 2.1.